bobmarks/gor/README.md

         -DGOR="c:\tomcat\gor"

     to the end of the line.

+    Alternatively you can see an `GOR` environment variable.

 6. Start the web server.

 7. Access to the GOR webapp is now possible using the following web address ...